pytorch/serve/test/performance/README.md

 ```

 1. global_config.yaml
-   - It is a master template for all the test cases and is shared across all the tests.
+   - It is a master template for all_comm the test cases and is shared across all the tests.
    - It contains all the common yaml sections, criteria, monitoring metrics etc.
    - It also contain variables in the format ${variable} for metric thresholds and other test specific attributes.